General Motors Z platform

 The Z platform or Z-body automobile platform designation was used on three different types of vehicles made by General Motors.

 Chevrolet Corvair

 The first was both generations of the Chevrolet Corvair from 1960 to 1969, which were a rear-wheel-drive and rear-engine compact car.
+The platform was also modified to be used on the Chevrolet Corvair 95 series of vans and pickup trucks from 1961–1965.